(Part 4 of a 14 Part Series)

 The John White Subversion:

 The first five engravings are by De Bry – the watercolours attached on the right were supposedly by John White:

-You can see in these ‘John White watercolours’, on the left, that they have tried to fake the aging of the paper.
+You can see in these ‘John White watercolours’, on the right, that they have tried to fake the aging of the paper.
 Two images do look fairly yellow, the others still have bright paper with blotches added.
 The yellow paper of De Bry’s images show the genuine aging of paper that is over 400 years old.
 Some of these ‘John White watercolours’ look fresh, and definitely not 400 years old.

 This engraving below was not actually created by De Bry, but by another artist: G Veen.